Bill Clinton Expressed Remorse, Donald Trump Celebrates Impeachment Win

 The attempt to remove him from office after his unexpected win began with what he called "Russia, Russia, Russia," the investigation into whether his campaign had conspired with Russia to win the 2016 presidential election.

-"It was all bullshit," Trump said as he talked for about an hour, bouncing from his firing of former FBI Director James Comey to the day Louisiana Rep. Steve Scalise was shot during a congressional baseball practice.
+"It was all bullshit," Trump said as he talked for about an hour and repeated falsehoods on a range of issues, bouncing from his firing of former FBI Director James Comey to the day Louisiana Rep. Steve Scalise was shot during a congressional baseball practice.

 Trump's "celebration," as the president called it, was in stark contrast to Clinton's contrition after he escaped removal from office.